 Dr. Heisler’s research focuses on developing and evaluating health system and behavioral interventions to enhance self-management support for patients with chronic diseases such as diabetes and heart failure, and she currently is leading several federally funded randomized controlled effectiveness studies examining different models.
 She has authored over 100 peer-reviewed studies in medical and public health journals.

-She joined the board of PHR in 2010.
+She joined the board of PHR in 2010, and assumed the position of Medical Director in 2019.